StefanBRas/polugins/README.md

 - From entry points
 - From environment variables

-They can also be imported:
-- By module path
-- As imported module

-but then types cannot be generated for them so the three first methods are recommended.

 ### Register from pyproject.toml or polugins.toml
 In either your `pyproject.toml` or a file called `polugins.toml` put